Data-Science-for-Linguists-2023/Kazakh-Russian-Code-Switching-Analysis/final_report.md

     <img src="screenshots/cs_percentage.png">
 </div>

-This might be due to the sociolinguistic factors such as Kazakh is the official state language of Kazakhstan (unlike minority languages of Russia) and counts for about 12 million speakers worldwide (Yessenbayev, Kozhirbayev, & Makazhanov, 2020).
-Moreover, the Kazakhstan government reinforces a trilingual language policy (Kazakh-Russian-English) with strong emphasis on the Kazakh language.
-These factors might have contributed to weaken the dominance of Russian which reflected on imbalanced bilingualism.
-This trend is also observed in the structural types of CS where word-internal shifts are significantly prevalent (85%) compared to intra- and inter-sentential CS.
-According to Dyachkov et al.(2020), the low rate of word-internal shifts is specific to balanced bilinguals whereas the high rate of intra-word CS indicates dominance asymmetry toward the matrix language (Kazakh).
+It might be due to sociolinguistic factors such as Kazakh is the official state language of Kazakhstan unlike minority languages of Russia and counts about 12 million speakers worldwide (Yessenbayev, Kozhirbayev, & Makazhanov, 2020).
+Moreover, the Kazakhstan government reinforces a trilingual language policy (Kazakh-Russian-English) with a strong emphasis on the Kazakh language.
+These factors might have contributed to weakening the dominance of Russian reflected in imbalanced bilingualism.
+This trend is also observed in the structural types of CS, where word-internal shifts are significantly prevalent (85%) compared to intra- and inter-sentential CS.
+According to Dyachkov et al.(2020), the low rate of word-internal shifts is specific to balanced bilinguals, whereas the high rate of intra-word CS indicates dominance asymmetry toward the matrix language (Kazakh).

 <div align="center">
     <img src="screenshots/cs_types_percentage.png">